balawi28/LiquidCrystalArabic/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)

-This library enables Arduino-based LCD displays to render Arabic text.
+This library enables Arduino-based boards to control Hitachi HD44780LCD or any other LCD with a compatible chipset.
 It handles Arabic script's unique characteristics, such as right-to-left writing, character shaping, and connectivity rules.
 Perfect for projects requiring Arabic text output on LCD screens.

 **Note:** This library comes in two versions—one for I2C LCD displays and one for normal (parallel) LCD displays.
 Choose the version that matches your hardware setup.
+The I2C version of the library extends [LiquidCrystal I2C](https://docs.arduino.cc/libraries/liquidcrystal-i2c) by `Frank de Brabander`, while the normal version extends  [LiquidCrystal](https://docs.arduino.cc/libraries/liquidcrystal) by `Arduino, Adafruit`.

 ---